StarPlayrX/bigmac/README.md

 Now accepting donations https://www.paypal.com/donate?hosted_button_id=M3U48FLF87SXQ NiceMac LLC

+### Update.
+Avoid using spaces.
+Please spaces for volumes and folders of where bigmac is stored.
+This notice will be removed after this issue is resolved.

 ### When running from an macOS Mojave, Catalina or Big Sur
 Only clean installs are supported to an erased Mac OS Extended (Journaled) disk aka JHFS+.